pattrtn/Project1/README.md

 #### Data Import & Cleaning:
 * Step 1 : Choose Data from data.gov.sg
 * Step 2 : Import data by using Pandas
-Step 3 : Check for missing values , datatype and any obvious issues No missing value
+* Step 3 : Check for missing values , datatype and any obvious issues
-Step 4 : Fixing and cleaning data
+* Step 4 : Fixing and cleaning data
-Change data ‘month’ to datetime type
+** Change data ‘month’ to datetime type
 Create new columns for month and year
 Merge rain data
 Merge air pollution related data